Justin-Tan/Justin-Tan.github.io/_posts/2020-06-16-Intuitive-Importance-Weighted-ELBO-Bounds.md

 excerpt_separator: <!--more-->
 ---

-Here we'll give a quick and dirty sketch about why importance-weighted autoencoders provide a lower bound on the log-marginal likelihood $\log p(x)$ in a way that's slightly different from the original paper.
-Then an easy implementation in Jax.<!--more-->
+Here we'll give a quick and dirty sketch about why importance-weighted autoencoders provide a lower bound on the log-marginal likelihood $\log p(x)$, then walk through a fast implementation in Jax.<!--more-->

 ## **1. Importance Weighted Autoencoders**